 Whether the nutrient content of other fruits and vegetables have similar in-season and off-season differences has yet to be conclusively studied.
 What is known, however, is that produce is most nutritious as soon as it’s plucked from the garden.
 After being harvested, fruit and vegetables begin senescence, the process that causes the membranes of plant cells to deteriorate and to release enzymes that break down vitamins and phytochemicals.

 Time, in other words, is the enemy of a plant’s nutrients.
 And since out-of-season produce has to be shipped to grocery stores from fields hundreds or even thousands of miles away, it follows that it loses nutrition during that time.
-(For more on the nutritional impacts of produce handling and storage, see “Fresh, Frozen or Canned?” in the April 2006 archives.)
+(For more on the nutritional impacts of produce handling and storage, see “Fresh, Frozen or Canned?”.)

 Good refrigeration helps preserve some nutrients, but not for long.
 Spinach, for example, loses about half its folate after eight days of storage at standard refrigerator temperatures (about 40 degrees F).
 At warmer temperatures, the loss happens faster (a good reason to store newly bought produce in your refrigerator and to eat it as soon after purchase as possible).